afishberg/e190/lab05.md

 ### Conclusions
 I have learned a lot by implementing this code and look forward to expanding my progress next week to complete a variation of the Lab 06 assignment.
 This was a super valuable lab which allowed me a great amount of creative freedom.
-As a result, I believe my lab not only shows a firm grasp of the current material, but an novel and cool way of putting these skills to use.
+As a result, I believe my lab not only shows a firm grasp of the current material, but a novel and cool way of putting these skills to use.

 Between research image processing, writing the code, cleaning it up, testing it, tweaking parameters, and writing up this